heft-lang/hefty-equations/writeup/jfp/response/reviews.md

 We've added a footnote.

 > - line 1154: Some redundant dashes appear at the start of this and the following few paragraphs.

+Thanks, fixed!

 > - line 1185: How is "lam" related to "`lam"?
 And similarly for other constructs?

+We've added the explicit effect signatures to each subsection in Sect.
+4.

 > - line 1979: Typo: "defintion" should be "definition."
 > - line 2054: Missing opening bracket in �� catch.
 > - line 2101: The majority of citations in this section are in the incorrect form, i.e., using "Name (YEAR)" instead of "(Name YEAR)" when not referring to authors.